 Sage / Breville SES880BSS the Barista Touch Semi Automatic Espresso Machine

 This machine creates a milk to the creaminess or micro-foam and temperature you desire but still you get to deliver it in the traditional way through the steam wand.
-The machine has a selection of coffees for you to choose from but you can save 8 of your own personal customisations.
-If you don’t fancy the touch screen options then you can go back to the barista express with its buttons and dials instead.
+The Barista Touch has a selection of coffees for you to choose from but you can save 6 ( 8 for the Breville version in the U.S.) of your own personal customisations.
+If you don’t fancy the touch screen options and want something more manual then you can go back to the Barista Express with its buttons and dials instead.

 Conclusion: Why you should buy the Barista Touch espresso machine

 Okay, I admit it, this probably has to be my ( Aoibheann’s ) favourite machine except for one con pointed out.
 It combines the look, the features, the technology and the quality – along with the ability to produce consistently great coffee whilst also being flexible.
 I don’t like to dictate, and I always like to keep things open.
 So this machine is a winner – it allows me to play.
 It makes me feel involved in the process, and also have the flexibility to please myself and everyone else with however they might like their coffee.